shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ##### Marginal Age compositions

-Marginal age compositions are not fit in the model, but they are included in order to see how well they fit the reference model without influencing the likelihood.
+Marginal age compositions are not fit in the model, but they are included in order to see how well they fit the reference model without influencing the likelihood [Appendix D](#app_d).
+Marginal length and age composition cannot be used in the same model ginve the overlap of the same fish in both samples.
+This is why ages conditioned on lengths are often used with the length compositions.
+But it still stands that age compositions, instead of lengths, could be used.
+So adding the marginal age compositions passively (i.e., not contributing to the overall likelihood of the model) can offer insight into how consistent they are with the current model fit.
+Overall the fits are very good, and in an exploratory model run the length compositions were replaced with the age compositions and a very similar model result was obtained.
+Thus the conditional age at length compositions coupled with either length or age compositions provide similar results.
+This is likely due to the fact that the conditional ages capture the underlying age structure sufficiently to following the age structure over time.

 ### Parameter Estimates